 - Separation of clean and quarry water circuits using clean water diversion drains up gradient from disturbance areas.
 This will minimise water treatment required on site. - Providing sedimentation basins of an appropriate size for all catchment areas based on 'Managing Urban Stormwater: Soils and Construction, Volume 2E- Mines and Quarries' (DECC, 2008). - Suitable management of excess water in the pit by pumping to a pit dewatering dam that will hold water for process water usage. - The volume and frequency of site discharge will be minimised by capturing water from disturbed areas in water management dams to be used as process water.
-Water storages on site provide a capacity in excess of 120ML. - Site discharge locations have been established and characterised for each stage of the quarry plan. - Model the quarry's operational water demands to estimate process water needs and supply reliability, including dam storage volumes. - Use of an ongoing monitoring and review program to enable improvement of the Surface Water Management Plan as the operation expands.
+Water storages on site provide a capacity in excess of 120ML. - Site discharge locations have been established and characterised for each stage of the guarry plan. - Model the quarry's operational water demands to estimate process water needs and supply reliability, including dam storage volumes. - Use of an ongoing monitoring and review program to enable improvement of the Surface Water Management Plan as the operation expands.

 The EIS for the Extension Project predicted that site water discharges may be required in periods of wet weather.
 This occurred during the reporting period following a prolonged period of wet weather and intense storm events.
-Water was discharged from the process water dam following quarterly testing in March and June to provide adequate freeboard for future predicted rainfall events so as to avoid the risk of uncontrolled discharge.
-The water quality met the requirements for discharge as detailed in the SWMP.
-Results of the monitoring are detailed in Table 7.3
+Controlled release of water from the process water dam was required in August to provide adequate freeboard for future predicted rainfall events so as to avoid the risk of uncontrolled discharge.
+The water quality met the requirements for release as detailed in the SWMP.
+Results of the monitoring are detailed in Tables 7.1 to 7.3